chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ## Patch Configs

 The bastion server can patch new configurations in all nodes.
-To know more see [Patch Configuration](/automate/ha_config/#patch-configuration) section.
+To know more see the [Patch Configuration](/automate/ha_config/#patch-configuration) section.

 ## Sample Config